Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 An overview of the signaling pathway of chemotaxis.
 The red circles labeled *L* represent attractant ligands.
 When these ligands bind to receptors, a signal is transduced inside the cell via a series of enzymes, which finally influences the rotation direction of a flagellum.
 {: style="font-size: medium;"}

+In this lesson, we will focus solely on ligand-receptor binding.
+In later lessons, we will enter the cell and model the cascade of reactions after this binding has occurred.

 ## Modeling ligand-receptor dynamics